Sdcrouse/periodic-table-cli-gem/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 (Note: there are only two tests at this time.
 The first tests for a version number.
 The second makes sure that the CLI scrapes the Periodic Table and creates new Elements.)
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-You will need to run `bundle install` before running `bin/console`, or else the program will not be able to find the rake gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).